-According to the Florida Fish and Wildlife Conservation Commission (FWC), there were nearly 740 reported boating accidents in 2013 resulting in 62 boating fatalities, 420 injuries and eight missing persons.
+According to the Florida Fish and Wildlife Conservation Commission (FWC), there were nearly 740 reported boating accidents in a recent year, resulting in 62 boating fatalities, 420 injuries and eight missing persons.
 That’s on par with statistics from prior years as well.

 Our Fort Myers boating death lawyers know many of these are avoidable tragedies that could have been prevented had boat operators followed applicable laws and recommended safety guidelines.

 In analyzing the cause of reportable accidents in recent years, FWC reports the following factors behind boating fatalities in Florida: